vedantlohare/sparse-sensor-reconstruction-of-aerodynamic-flow-fields/README.md

 #### Why Large Data Files Are Not in Git:
 Committing 10+ GB (or single preprocessed 270 MB `.npz` arrays) violates GitHub's 100 MB per-file push limit and bloats git history.
 Therefore:
 - **Mode 1 (Full CFD Benchmark):** When the local `data/raw/cylinder/case0001` directory is populated, the pipeline automatically ingests and trains on the true numerical CFD simulation data.
-- **Mode 2 (Automated Synthetic Fallback):** If someone clones the repository on a fresh machine without downloading the 10+ GB archive, running the pipeline automatically synthesizes a high-fidelity Kármán vortex street dataset in under 10 seconds.
+- **Mode 2 (Automated Synthetic Fallback):** If someone clones the repository on a fresh machine without downloading the 10+ GB archive, running the pipeline automatically synthesizes a high-fidelity Karman vortex street dataset in under 10 seconds.
 This guarantees **immediate, zero-friction execution and complete code reproducibility** without manual setup.

 ---